rickatnight11/docker_musicbrainz/musicbrainz-server/README.md

 Build Instructions
 ------------------
-1. Copy `DBDefs.pm.sample` to `DBDefs.pm` and modify to match your environment.
-At the minimum configure the database settings.
-(If you're using the included `musicbrainz-postgres` container and link them according to the *Usage Instructions* below, the database hostname and port should just be `db` and `5432` respectively.)
+1. Modify `DBDefs.pm` to match your environment.
+By default it's configured appropriately for the related `musicbrainz-postgres` container linked according to the *Usage Instructions* below.

 2. Build `musicbrainz-server` container (this will take a while)